SMS Short Codes & Compliance

 4 | Use keywords

 Attribution and tracking return on investment (ROI) are vital to the success of any marketing campaign.
-In order to understand attribution for SMS, use custom keywords to track the various sources you’re using to grow your SMS list.
+In order to understand attribution for SMS, use custom keywords to track the various sources you’re using to grow the SMS list.

 For example you may say “Text FB to XXXXX to get an exclusive offer” on Facebook and “Text ENTER to XXXXX to enter our giveaway” if you’re trying to grow your SMS list through a contest or giveaway.